StefKode/ssl-client-certificate/README.md

 # Crypto Setup for using Client Side Certificates

 # Use Case
-I created this tooling to setup and maintain a webservice with is private for my family only.
+I created this tooling to setup and maintain a private webservice which is for my family only.
 The workflow produces the following relevant files:
 * certs.ca/ca.pem: this is the server CA certificate
 * certs.client/client.p12: this is the client certificate